 VIP & MainStream Practice Partners

-Fall 2019 is the sixth season of our "Mainstream Practice Partners" (MPP) program for the special needs division (VIP) of West Side Soccer League.
+Fall 2021 will be the seventh season of our "Mainstream Practice Partners" (MPP) program for the special needs division (VIP) of West Side Soccer League.
 Each weekend, a Mainstream team will practice and play with each of our VIP teams.
 Below are additional details about the structure of the session and the expectations for the MPPs.
 But first, the philosophy-- the "why".

 Why are we doing this?